izirku/rust-confu/crates-io.md

 - [ ] Write the documentation
 - [ ] Produce a better error reporting in macros
 - [ ] Parse into numerical and `bool` types

-## License

-Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE) or [MIT license](LICENSE-MIT) at your option.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Confu by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.